nbhushan/Data-Science-Slidedecks/Explainable AI/XAI.md

 ![right fit filtered](images/chatgpt.png)

-If we train a classifier on digits [0,8], what happens when we run..?
+if we train a classifier on digits [0,8], what happens when we run..?

 - model.predict([2])
 - model.predict([7])
 - model.predict([9])

-:exclamation: Never forget that the models you build are probabilistic in nature
+:exclamation:never forget that the models you build are probabilistic in nature

 ---